TomasGaj/Arduino_Nano_MPC3008_logger/README.md

 After uploading the code into UNO, you see missing data as in the figure below, after uploading into Nano, you'll see continuous data.

-When I saw it for the first time I though it's coming from the some interruption running in the background, for exampe from micros(), so I moved to the C.
+When I saw it for the first time I thought it was coming from some interruption running in the background, for example from micros(), so I moved to the C.
+It was quite long for any interruption, but I had no other idea.
-Problem remained and then I've found this thread, I think it is this issue:
+The problem remained and then I found this thread, I think they are talking about this issue:

 [https://forum.arduino.cc/t/uno-atmega16u2-maximum-serial-throughput/893662](https://forum.arduino.cc/t/uno-atmega16u2-maximum-serial-throughput/893662)

 I think it's due to the buffer overflow in the Atmega chip replacing FTDI, maybe they already fix it in new versions, I did not investigate it.

+**Update 12.8.2023: I plan to test the original Arduino MEGA 2560 bought at Farnell at the beginning of this year.**

  ![blocks](pics/signal_from_nano.png)

  ![blocks](pics/signal_from_UNO.png)